The meaning of life — our primary purpose — should be to give our hearts to God, and then help others to do the same.

 Here are two ways I can help you get started:

 - Now that you have Jesus as Lord of your life, the devil will try to get you back.
 But he can’t touch you if you are properly equipped.
 My article, What The Devil DOES NOT Want You To Know will help to start equipping you for spiritual warfare.
 You are in a battle for your soul!

 Read What The Devil DOES NOT Want You To Know

-- Someone has said about defeating the devil, “The battle takes place in our minds, and we win the battle with Scripture.”
-Speaking Bible verses from memory are like firing bullets from a rifle against the devil.
+- Someone has said about overcoming the devil: “The battle takes place in our minds, and we win the battle with Scripture.”
+Speaking Bible verses from memory are like firing bullets from a rifle at a human terrorist.
 I know the topic of Scripture memory puts some people off, but would you at least take a look and let me just show you how easy it really is?
 Here’s an article entitled:

 Memorize Bible Verses; Here’s How!